 Now, you might say at this point: “Wait a minute, I am not a routine kind of person.
 I don’t have a morning routine, and I’m not willing to create one.”

 Let me challenge you on the first point.
 You do have a morning routine.
 Everything that you do in the morning is your routine.
-It’s just not deliberate and intentional.
+It’s just not deliberate.